fedarko/wotplot/README.md

 ## Setting up a development environment

-First, fork wotplot.
-Then you can download a copy of the code from your fork and install wotplot from this code.
+First, fork wotplot -- this will make it easy to submit a pull request later.

-The following commands should work on a Unix system; this assumes that you have Python ≥ 3.6 and pip installed.
+After you've forked wotplot, you can download a copy of the code from your fork and install wotplot from this downloaded code.
+The following commands should do this; these commands assume that you're using a Unix system and that you have Python ≥ 3.6 and pip installed.

 ```bash
 git clone https://github.com/your-github-username-goes-here/wotplot.git